Record your employees’ salary or wages in your payroll software. Include everyone you pay, even if they get less than £123 a week.

 - passenger payments, except the first 5 pence per mile

 - medical suspension payments, given to an employee you’ve suspended for health reasons

 - maternity suspension payments, given to an employee you’ve suspended for her, or her baby’s, health

-- guarantee payments, paid to an employee for a day they don’t work (and not paid holiday)
+- guarantee payments, paid to an employee for a day they do not work (and not paid holiday)

-- office holders’ payments (honoraria), given to employees for providing a service, eg being your company’s sports-club secretary
+- office holders’ payments (honoraria), given to employees for providing a service, for example being your company’s sports-club secretary

-- payments that can be converted into cash, eg cheques, Savings Certificates or Premium Bonds
+- payments that can be converted into cash, for example cheques, Savings Certificates or Premium Bonds

 - inducement payments (‘golden hello’ payments)